Professor Isai T. URASA, Ph.D.

 - American Chemical Society

 - International Union of Pure and Applied Chemistry

 - U.S. Agency for International Development

-Research and Study Abroad Program, 1994 - Present (Project Director): a research collaboration and training program that sends students and faculty to the University of Dar es Salaam in Tanzania and Egerton University in Kenya to conduct research during the summer.
-The program is supported by U.S. NIH.
+Research and Study Abroad Program, 1994-2009 (Project Director): a research collaboration and training program that sent students and faculty to the University of Dar es Salaam in Tanzania and Egerton University in Kenya to conduct research during the summer.
+The program was supported by U.S. National Institutes of Health.

-Egyptian Foreign Study Program, 1992 - 1994 (Collaborating Scientist, Research Advisor): a program of Egyptian government designed to bring students to selected academic research laboratories to conduct research for advanced degrees to be awarded by Egyptian universities.
+Egyptian Foreign Study Program, 1992 -1994 (Collaborating Scientist, Research Advisor): a program of Egyptian government designed to bring Egyptian students to selected academic research laboratories in the U.S. to conduct research for advanced degrees to be awarded by Egyptian universities.
 Under this program, I mentored and served on the Ph.D. dissertation committee of an Egyptian student from Monsoura University.

-Water Quality Project for the Great Rift Valley of East Africa, 1984 - 1987 (Project Director ): a collaborative project with scientists at the university of Nairobi, Kenya.
+Water Quality Project for the Great Rift Valley of East Africa, 1984-1987 (Project Director ): a collaborative project with scientists at the University of Nairobi, Kenya.
 The project involved water quality research requiring the collection of water samples from several Great Rift Valley lakes and shipping them to Hampton University; presentation of lectures at the University of Nairobi; and mentoring a Kenyan student who spent a year in the environmental analytical chemistry laboratory at Hampton in conjunction with the project.
-The project was funded by U.S. NSF.
+The project was funded by U.S. National Science Foundation.